trisfaizal/Marketing-Site/src/_drafts/jekyll-themes-with-github.md

 ### Summary

 Using themes with GitHub can be more convenient while you’re developing.
 With GitHub repositories, you don’t need to release a gem for every change or update.
-Once the theme is stable it may be more beneficial to use a Gem.
+Once a theme is stable it may be more beneficial to use a Gem.
 Using Gems help to keep consistency with versioning across your sites.